ucla-data-archive/bash-shell-notes/bash-notes.md

 ### wc and flags

+* let's only look at the number of lines
+* what flag do you think will produce this?

 ```bash
 wc -l *.pdb
 ```

 - only report number of lines
-- what if we do this? what do you think will happen?
+- what if we run this? what do you think will happen?

 ```bash
 wc -l *.pdb > lengths.txt